DevART36/100-days-of-code/log.md

 **Thoughts**
 I leared that ES6 is making our lives easier in terms of object && array manipulating.
 It is so good to make our code cleaner and hard to understand lol

+# Day 31: March 2, Tuesday

+Day 31 of #100DaysOfCode in #freeCodeCamp

+Console.log("I'm moving so slow").
+52% completed in ES6.
+I 'm still getting the hang of Destructuring Assignment , Destructuring thing but it was fun and rewarding to know the easier way to write or manipulate data. https://t.co/lawjnmrPlj

+**Thoughts**
+Arrrggg ES6 is so freaking hard lol